Blacksad: Amarillo

 The fifth Blacksad album is set towards the end of the 1950s.
-Chad (a lion), a writer, travels the road as a vagrant with his on-again-off-again friend Abraham (a bison), a poet, who appears earlier in the Blacksad story, then referred to simply as Greenberg.
+Chad, is a lion writer that travels the road as a vagrant with his on-again-off-again friend Abraham, a bison poet, who appears earlier in the volume titled Red Soul, then referred to simply as Greenberg.
 Abe is extremely volatile towards Chad and his interactions with him lean from harassing to almost sociopathic bullying.
 Abe views his vocation more romantically than Chad, who sees writing as his career and a means to money, and Abe accuses Chad of not having a true passion like he does.
 Abe takes his collection of poems he was about to publish and burns them, and encourages the appalled Chad to do the same with his next novel's manuscript, to give it a "proper ending".

 Blacksad is happy to be taking a well-earned vacation, staying behind in New Orleans for a while, while Weekly returns home to New York.
 He lands a side-job when a rich Texan asks him to drive his prized car to Tulsa, Oklahoma where he is flying.
 Blacksad accepts, enjoying the free road trip.
 At a pit-stop, two hitch-hikers (who we see are Chad and Abe) steal the prized car and Blacksad, with the help of a street gang, motorcycles after them, hoping to catch them on their way to Amarillo.

-Meanwhile, Chad and Abe party with Abe's friend, Billy (a flamingo)—a mobster.
+Meanwhile, Chad and Abe party with Abe's friend, Billy, a flamingo mobster.
 In front of all of Billy's friends, Abe humiliates Chad by saying he is afraid of the cops and has no guts, forcing him to prove it by shooting a shotglass off of Abe's head.
 Chad cannot do it, however, and the entire bar laughs at him.
 Later on, into the wee hours, Chad, Abe and Billy sit smoking, drinking and talking.
 Abe drops into the discussion that he has mailed Chad's manuscript off to some place in Tibet, and Chad is instantly infuriated—that novel was his ticket out of the vagrant life, and out of relying on Abe to live.
 Billy and Abe laugh, until Chad finally takes the gun from earlier and shoots Abe out of vengeance.
 Horrified, Chad flees in Blacksad's prized car.
 He crashes it into a post box, and retrieves his manuscript.